Kirchlive/DesktopControllerMCP/README.md

 ### 3. Usage

-You can use DesktopControllerMCP-MCP in two ways:
+You can use DesktopControllerMCP in two ways:

 #### Option 1: For Claude Desktop (Primary Mode)
 You don't need to start anything manually!
 Simply configure your Claude Desktop to use the `mcp-server`.
 The Node.js wrapper will start the Python worker automatically.